codecov/standards/README.md

 ## What is this?

 This is a repository containing aggregated information about the state of all Codecov language standards.
-Each lanaguage standard ensures that Codecov is processing reports for said lanaguge properly if it's build is passing.
-Repositories for each standard along with their current build statuses are listed in the table below.
+Each standard ensures that Codecov is properly processing reports for said lanaguge if it's build is passing.

+## Operation Details

-Inside the `scripts` folder, you can also find shell files for each standard that run on a Travis CRON job (daily).
-Essentially, this allows us to make sure coverage is uploaded to Codecov on a regular basis for each repo.
+Inside the `scripts` folder, you'll find shell files that run daily on a Travis CRON.
+These scripts attach a timestamp to the `Last Updated` line in the `README.md` files for each standard and commit this change.
+This action triggers a Travis build for the respective standard.

+Within the Travis build for each standard:
+  * Unit tests are run
+  * A coverage report is generated (should not vary from commit to commit)
+  * Coverage is uploaded to Codecov
+  * A script ensures that Codecov's API returns the right coverage

+If all of these details check out, then Codecov's processing for that lanaguage is working properly.
+The results of all of these builds is aggregated in the table below.

 ## List of Standards